apache/griffin/griffin-doc/measure/dsl-guide.md

 Profiling rule expression in Griffin DSL is a sql-like expression, with select clause ahead, following optional from clause, where clause, group-by clause, order-by clause, limit clause in order.
 	e.g. `source.gender, source.id.count() where source.age > 20 group by source.gender`, `select country, max(age), min(age), count(*) as cnt from source group by country order by cnt desc limit 5`

-### Uniqueness Rule
-Uniqueness rule expression in Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is unique.
-	e.g. `name, age`, `name, (age + 1) as next_age`

 ### Distinctness Rule
 Distinctness rule expression in Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is distinct.
     e.g. `name, age`, `name, (age + 1) as next_age`